DE-cr/BSB-LAN/BSB_LAN/scripts/BSB-LAN_evaluate_datalogs/README.md

 datalogs or the script will try to load the current data directly from `http://bsb-lan/D`.

-Please note that you will probably have to *adjust* the burner parameters used in my examples to the ones you've been logging!
+Please note that you may have to *adjust* the burner parameters used in my examples to the ones you've been logging!
 This should be easy enough, though: Just replace the parameter numbers in the script - or simply remove the code sections you don't want or for which you don't have the